-- 3.4.
-Finally, the technical compliance analysis of the Ugandan framework against FATF Recommendation 8 (which is rated "non-compliant") notes, in the weighting and conclusions section that "The current requirements regulating the NPO sector do not deal with TF or the TF risks associated with the NPO sector". - 3.5.
-In conclusion, the MER of Uganda and the RAs that Uganda is required to implement to remedy the shortcomings identified in its AML/CFT framework by ESAAMLG. - 3.5.1. do not support the current approach which sees NPOs included in the list of accountable persons; and - 3.5.2. remark the lack of a specific assessment of the NPO sector for the TF risk and the consequent lack of an RBA and the adoption of measures that are commensurate to the risk identified.
+17. Finally, the technical compliance analysis of the Ugandan framework against FATF Recommendation 8 (which is rated "non-compliant") notes, in the weighting and "The conclusions section that current requirements regulating the NPO sector do not deal with TF or the TF risks associated with the NPO sector".

+18. In conclusion, the MER of Uganda and the RAs that Uganda is required to implement to remedy the shortcomings identified in its AML/CFT framework by ESAAMLG i) do not support the current approach which sees NPOs included in the list of accountable persons; and ii) remark the lack of a specific assessment of the NPO sector for the TF risk and the consequent lack of an RBA and the adoption of measures that are commensurate to the risk identified.
+Progressively, in 2021/2022, Uganda undertook the recommendation of undertaking a TF risk assessment within the NPO sector.
+As discussed shortly, this assessment also points to the low risk of terrorism related abuse that obtains in relation to the NPO sector further re-emphasizing the need to halt the current modus that designates NPOs as DNFBPs.